Optimum Nutrition Gold Standard Review Singapore

 Should I buy protein powder online or in stores?

-Online for regular purchases — Amazon.sg and Shopee offer 30-40% savings versus Guardian/Watsons.
-Physical stores for trying new flavours (Nutrition Depot sells sample sachets) or emergency purchases.
+Online for regular purchases — Amazon SG and Shopee offer meaningful savings versus Guardian/Watsons.
+Physical stores are useful for trying new flavours (Nutrition Depot sells sample sachets) or emergency purchases.
 Check expiration dates carefully at smaller supplement shops, and verify seller ratings when buying online.
 I do 90% of purchases online now.

 Is whey protein necessary if I eat enough meat and eggs?